anabaei/javalearn/OOP.md

 * An interface is a blueprint of a class and is a mechanism to achieve abstraction and not be able to be instantiated like abstract class.
 Methods of an interface are abstract by default so we never can use static word in abstract method.
 Variable are implicitly in interface are public.
 * Static keyword is used for memory management and it belongs to a class and not instance.
 Static variables can refer to a common property of all objects to save memory and is
 [difference between heap and stack](https://www.journaldev.com/4098/java-heap-space-vs-stack-memory)
+ * Stack : When a function is called, a block is reserved on the top of the stack for local variables and some bookkeeping data and stack is LIFO order [stack](https://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap)
+ * Static Methods are stored in Permanent Generation space of heap as they are associated to the class and not to the object of that class. ( so they save in heap but not on the object area)

 * procedural uses a list of instrcuctions to tell computer what to do. it uses procedures which contains a series of computation steps to be carried out. procedural programming also called `imperative` programming or top-down language.
 It is intutitive since it works as we expect how a computer should work.